 HTML <td> tag

-When writing in HTML, the <td> tag is used to designate a cell (table data) within a table that contains data.
+When writing in HTML, the <td> tag is used to designate a cell (table data) within a table containing data.
 The information contained in this element is left-aligned by default.
-The following sections contain information about the <td> tag, including an example of it in use, as well as related attributes and browser compatibility.
+The following sections contain information about the <td> tag, including an example of it in use, and related attributes and browser compatibility.

 <table class="mtable2 tab">

 We have added a few of our own classes to the table using CSS; this action allows us to improve its appearance.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
 The following table shows all of the current unique HTML attributes for the <td> tag, and a description of each.

 ||Designates an abbreviated version of the content within a cell.

 ||Designates how man columns a cell should span.

 ||Designates one or more cells that a certain cell has relation.